Earnings before interest, taxes, depreciation and amortization: EBIDA

 Earnings Before Interest, Depreciation and Amortization (EBIDA) is a less well-known metric as opposed to EBITDA.
 It excludes factoring in the effects of taxes, but is considered a more conservative metric in that it makes fewer assumptions.
-EBIDA is not a Generally-Accepted Accounting Principles metric, and the way it is calculated is not universally standardised.
+EBIDA is not a Generally-Accepted Accounting Principles metric, and the way it is calculated is not universally standardized.

 EBIDAX

 Earnings Before Interest, Depreciation, Amortization and Exploration (EBIDAX) is a non-GAAP metric that can be used to evaluate the financial strength or performance of oil, gas or mineral company.

 Costs for exploration are varied by methods and costs.
 Removal of the exploration portion of the balance sheet allows for a better comparison between the energy companies.

 OIBDA

 Operating income before depreciation and amortization (OIBDA) refers to an income calculation made by adding depreciation and amortization to operating income.

 OIBDA differs from EBITDA because its starting point is operating income, not earnings.
 It does not, therefore, include non-operating income, which tends not to recur year after year.
 It includes only income gained from regular operations, ignoring items like FX changes or tax treatments.

 Historically, OIBDA was created to exclude the impact of write-downs resulting from one-time charges, and to improve the optics for analysts comparing to previous period EBITDA.
 An example is the case of Time Warner, who shifted to divisional OIBDA reporting subsequent to write downs and charges resulting from the company's merger into AOL.